-You post documents to workpermit.com at 1st Floor, Unit 56, Skyline Business Village, London, E14 9TS
+You email or post documents to workpermit.com at 1st Floor, Unit 56, Skyline Business Village, London, E14 9TS

-After registration as an E-2 Treaty Investor business, visas can be obtained for principal applicants (if they are a person rather than a company), employees and dependants in 10 to 15 working days.
+After registration as an E2 Treaty Investor business, visas can be obtained for principal applicants (if they are a person rather than a company), employees and dependants in about two weeks.
 You provide us with relevant information and we prepare and submit the application to the Treaty Visa section.

-Once the principal applicant has obtained registration as an E-2 Treaty Investor you can obtain E-2 visas for qualifying employees.
-Obtaining the E-2 registration usually takes 4 to 6 weeks, and obtaining E-2 employee visas usually takes 10 to 15 working days.
+Once the principal applicant has obtained registration as an E2 Treaty Investor they can obtain E2 visas for qualifying employees who are the same nationality as the investor.
+Obtaining the E2 registration usually takes 4 to 6 weeks, and obtaining E2 employee visas usually takes about two weeks.

 Two types of employee qualify for E visas:

-Executives and Managers should be going to develop and direct the trade or investment of the principal investor/trader in the USA.
-Such personnel should be able to demonstrate their executive or managerial pedigree, though there is no requirement that they have worked for the principal trader or investor for at least one year, as there is with the L1 visa.
-Generally a resume and supporting letter from the principal is all the evidence required.
+Executives and Managers should be going to develop and direct the trade or investment of the principal E2 Treaty Investor in the USA.
+Such personnel should be able to demonstrate their executive or managerial pedigree, though there is no requirement that they have worked for the principal trader or investor for at least one year, as there is with the L-1 visa.
+Documents required for the application would likely include job description, resume, and supporting letter from the employer.

-The employment of the treaty national is necessary for the running of the principal trader or investor's business in the USA;
+The employee is necessary for the running of the principal trader or investor's business in the USA.

 Note that, a 'visa issuance fee' is often required in addition to the usual visa application fee for E visas.
-This usually amounts to $160 Also E-2 visa employees must be of the same nationality as the principal investor.
+This usually amounts to $160.

 Further information, help, and advice